Weight & Zone Cross-Validation: Implementation Guide for Freight Audit Pipelines

 def _compute_fallback_zone(self, origin: str, dest: str) -> int:

-# In production, this delegates to the lane matching pipeline
+# In production, this delegates to the lane matching pipeline.

-return 5 # Default safe zone for demonstration
+# Default safe zone for demonstration only.

 def calculate_billable_weight(